microsoft/playwright/docs/src/api/class-route.md

 If set changes the request URL.
 New URL must have same protocol as original one.

-### option: Route.fetch.maxRedirects = %%-js-python-csharp-fetch-option-maxredirects-%%
+### option: Route.fetch.maxRedirects
 * since: v1.31
+- `maxRedirects` <[int]>

+Maximum number of request redirects that will be followed automatically.
+An error will be thrown if the number is exceeded.
+Defaults to `20`.
+Pass `0` to not follow redirects.

 ### option: Route.fetch.method
 * since: v1.29